stackbit-projects/blue-paprika-4d9dc/content/pages/about.md

 ---
 **Neo**[ ](https://en.wikipedia.org/wiki/Stockholm)is a computer science student.
 He loves learn new things and create. his main hobbies are drawing, singing( he sings badly af but nevertheless he loves it), cooking and programming.

-Neo creates this blog with the intention of improve his english and he has the goal of post almost one time weekly.
+**Neo** creates this blog with the intention of improve his english and he has the goal of post at least  one time weekly.

 *Thank You for reading!*